 \subsection{Contributions of soft form factors and color-octet quark-antiquark components}

-Based on the aforementioned calculations, the numerical amplitudes can be obtained for various decay channels.
+Based on the method presented in Secs. \ref{subsec:loamp} and \ref{subsec:nlocor}, the numerical amplitudes can be obtained for various decay channels.
 With these calculations, we are capable of checking the reliability of the perturbative calculation.
-By restricting the energy scale $\mu$ within any specific region in the calculation, we find that the contribution from the soft region, where $\alpha_s(\mu)/\pi>0.2$, is relatively large.
-This may suggest the inadequacy of the perturbation theory in a naive manner.
+As an example, we present in Table~\ref{tab:fevsalphas} the contributions from different ranges of $\alpha_s/\pi$ value to the amplitudes of the factorizable emission diagrams for $B^+\to \pi^0\rho^+$ decay, which correspond to Figs.~\ref{fig:eightdiagram} (a) and (b).
+The numerical results show that more than 50\% of the contributions to the amplitude of Figs.~\ref{fig:eightdiagram} (a) and (b) originate from the soft region with $\alpha_s(\mu)/\pi>0.2$, where $\alpha_s(\mu)/\pi\sim 0.2$ can be viewed as the boundary between the soft and hard contributions.
+In the soft region, where the strong coupling constant is large, perturbative calculation is not applicable.
+This suggests the inadequacy of applying the perturbation theory in a naive manner.
 Actually, the significant contribution from the soft region can be attributed to the end-point behavior of the $B$ meson wave function employed in this study.
-Compared with the conventionally utilized wave function model, the wave function derived from the relativistic potential model exhibits a slower decrease as the momentum fraction of the quark and antiquarks within the $B$ meson tends to zero.
-To enhance the reliability of the PQCD calculation, we introduce a critical infrared cutoff scale $\mu_c$ to separate hard and soft contributions.
-The contribution with the scale above the $\mu_c$ is computed using perturbation theory, as outlined in preceding sections, whereas the contribution with the scale below $\mu_c$ is treated as soft and must be determined through nonperturbative methods.
-In this work, we estimate the nonperturbative contributions through QCD LCSR or by constraining them with available experimental data.
+Compared with the conventional wave function model, the wave function derived from the relativistic potential model exhibits a slower decrease as the momentum fractions of the quark and antiquark within the $B$ meson tend to zero.

+To enhance the reliability of the PQCD calculation, we can introduce a critical infrared cutoff scale $\mu_c$ to separate the hard and soft contributions.
+The contribution with the scale above the scale $\mu_c$ is computed using perturbation theory, as outlined in the preceding Secs.
+A and B, whereas the contribution with the scale below $\mu_c$ is treated as soft and must be determined through nonperturbative methods.
+In this work, we estimate the nonperturbative contributions with the help of the results from QCD LCSR or by constraining them with available experimental data.

-With the numerical analysis, we find that the nonperturbative contribution of the factorizable diagrams -- specifically diagrams (a), (b), (g) and (h) in Fig.~\ref{fig:eightdiagram} -- is not so small, while for the nonfactorizable diagrams, the soft contribution is very small, which can be safely neglected.
+We performed the numerical analysis for the contributions of all the other diagrams, and found that the nonperturbative contribution of the factorizable diagrams -- specifically diagrams (a), (b), (g), and (h) in Fig.~\ref{fig:eightdiagram} -- is not so small, while for the nonfactorizable diagrams, the soft contribution is very small, which could be safely neglected.
 Therefore, we need to introduce soft form factors for factorizable emission and annihilation diagrams to encompass these soft contributions.
 In the $B\to P$ and $B\to V$ transitions, the transition form factors $F_{+,0}$, $A_{0,1,2,3}$, and $V$ are defined by